mozilla/fxa/README.md

 apt-get install -y nodejs
 ```

+> NOTE: Node 4 and greater require C++11, that [does not come by default on Ubuntu 12](https://github.com/nodesource/distributions/blob/master/OLDER_DISTROS.md).

 #### Updating NPM
 > Check your npm version using `npm --version`.
 If it is lower than 2.4 then please upgrade.